1987–88 Washington Bullets season: Off-season

+Regular season

-The Bullets struggled losing eight of their first ten games of the regular season, as head coach Kevin Loughery was fired after an 8–19 start, and replaced with former Bullets All-Star forward Wes Unseld as their new coach.
-Under Unseld, the team held a 17–25 record at the All-Star break, and posted a 7-game winning streak between February and March.
+With the addition of King, Walker and Bogues, the Bullets struggled losing eight of their first ten games of the regular season, as head coach Kevin Loughery was fired after an 8–19 start to the season, and was replaced with former Bullets All-Star forward Wes Unseld as their new coach.
+Under Unseld, the team held a 17–25 record at the All-Star break, and posted a seven-game winning streak between February and March.
 The Bullets finished in second place in the Atlantic Division with a 38–44 record, and earned the seventh seed in the Eastern Conference.

-Jeff Malone led the team in scoring with 20.5 points per game, while Moses Malone averaged 20.3 points and 11.2 rebounds per game, and King provided the team with 17.2 points per game.
+Jeff Malone led the Bullets in scoring with 20.5 points per game, while Moses Malone averaged 20.3 points and 11.2 rebounds per game, and King provided the team with 17.2 points per game.
 In addition, second-year forward Hot Plate Williams averaged 12.8 points, 5.4 rebounds and 1.4 steals per game, while Terry Catledge provided with 10.7 points and 5.7 rebounds per game, and Colter contributed 8.0 points and 4.2 assists per game.
 Off the bench, Frank Johnson averaged 7.4 points and 2.5 assists per game, while Walker provided with 6.0 points and 1.2 steals per game, and Bogues contributed 5.0 points, 5.1 assists and 1.6 steals per game.
 On the defensive side, Charles Jones averaged 2.9 points, 4.7 rebounds and 1.6 blocks per game, and Bol provided with 2.3 points, 3.6 rebounds and 2.7 blocks per game off the bench.

 During the NBA All-Star weekend at the Chicago Stadium in Chicago, Illinois, Moses Malone was selected for the 1988 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
 Bol finished tied in eighth place in Defensive Player of the Year voting.

-In the Eastern Conference First Round of the 1988 NBA playoffs, the Bullets lost to the Detroit Pistons in five games; this would be their final NBA playoff appearance until 1997.
-The Pistons would reach the NBA Finals for the first time, but would lose in seven games to the defending NBA champion Los Angeles Lakers.
+The Bullets finished 20th in the NBA in home-game attendance, with an attendance of 433,376 at the Capital Centre during the regular season, which was the fourth-lowest in the league.